xiaohan2012/xiaohan2012.github.io/_posts/2017-12-16-deep-structral-network-embedding-keras.md

 Then for this goal, the loss function captures two aspects:

 1. neighboring nodes should have embeddings close to each other ("1st order proximity" referred in the paper)
-2. each's embedding should be able to predict its neighboring nodes ("2nd order proximity" referred in the paper )
+2. each node's embedding should be able to predict its neighboring nodes ("2nd order proximity" referred in the paper )

-The autoencoder comes into play for 2nd order proximity.
+The auto-encoder comes into play for 2nd order proximity.

 # The algorithm implemented in Keras